 The course prerequisites should be completed before the classroom session is conducted.
-Registrants must be 15 years old before the first class session.
-Part B of the BSA annual Health and Medical Record should be brought to the first class session.
+Registrants must be 15 years old before the first classroom session.
+Part B of the BSA annual Health and Medical Record should be brought to the first classroom session.
 The BSA swimmer classification must have been achieved within the past 12 months.
+If not completed previously, the swim test will be administered as part of the course.

-Component 2 is held as a three hour classroom session.
+Component 2 is held as a three-hour classroom session.
 The required textbook for #2 & #3 is BSA Aquatics Supervision publication (No. 34737).
 It serves as the text for the course and is the standard reference on policies and skills covered during the course.
 Exam questions for BSA Swimming and Water Rescue are taken from the review questions of Sections I and II beginning on pages 43 and 135.
 Participants should be ready take the written test at the end of the classroom session.
-They should be familiar with Sections 1 & II before coming to the class.
-Experience has shown that it is unlikely that the written test can be successfully completed without reviewing the appropriate sections in the Aquatics Supervision book since all the test material is NOT covered during the classroom session.
+They should be familiar with Sections I & II before coming to the class.